avika124/review-analyzer/README.md

 - **Aspect Analysis Tab**: Shows aspect frequency bar charts and detailed breakdowns with representative quotes
 - **Raw Data Tab**: Provides a searchable table of all processed reviews with download functionality

-> **Note**: To add your own screenshot, run the app with `streamlit run app.py`, take a screenshot of the dashboard, save it as `dashboard_screenshot.png` in the project root, and it will automatically appear above.

 ## Tech Stack

 - **Python 3.11+**